 What Do Ophthalmologists Do?

-Ophthalmologists diagnose and treat eye injuries, disorders, and diseases, as well as vision problems.
+Ophthalmologists diagnose and treat eye injuries, disorders, diseases, and vision problems.
 They primarily work in hospitals and clinics, although some may establish a private practice.
 Day-to-day duties for ophthalmologists include:

 Ophthalmologist Certifications & Licensure